 Craving some action?
 In the final installment of The Divergent series, Allegiant tells the story of Tris (Shailene Woodley) and Four in their final adventure beyond the walls of dystopian Chicago.
 Along the way, Tris and Four have to learn who they can trust and how to survive.
 Of course, they make out a little bit too.
 This YA flick is an exciting watch for anyone who craves a little futuristic drama.

 You loved this as a teen, and you'll love it now.
-Anne Hathaway stars as Mia, a "nerdy" teenager who has just learned she's actually a princess and granddaughter to the ever-lovely Julie Andrews a.k.a. the Queen of Genovia.
+Anne Hathaway stars as Mia, a "nerdy" teenager (weren't we all, though?) who has just learned she's actually a princess and granddaughter to the ever-lovely Julie Andrews a.k.a. the Queen of Genovia.
 Mia's adventure (and amazing makeover sequence—seriously what does she use to tame that frizz?!) through high school, her first love, and royal training is wonderfully delightful.

 What is your favorite movie on HBOGO right now?
 Share it with us in the comments below!